StatCan/aaw/docs/en/3-Pipelines/Machine-Learning-Model-Serving.md

-In summary, serving machine learning models with the Advanced Analytics Workspace provides access to advanced analytics tools, multiple MLOps frameworks, a secure and scalable Proteced B platform, and a collaborative community of users, making it an ideal platform for data scientists and analysts who want to deploy and manage machine learning models in production.
+In summary, serving machine learning models with the Advanced Analytics Workspace provides access to advanced analytics tools, multiple MLOps frameworks, a secure and scalable protected B platform, and a collaborative community of users, making it an ideal platform for data scientists and analysts who want to deploy and manage machine learning models in production.